bbi-lab/bbi-dmux/README.md

 popd
 ```

-Then, build the required python3 environment by running the script
+Then, install the required pypy3 packages by running the script

 ```
-create_virtual_envs.sh
+module load pypy/3.9-7.3.9
+pypy3 -m pip install Bio --user
 ```

-Then, install monocle3 and garnett by running:
+and install monocle3 and garnett by running:

 ```
 module load gcc/8.1.0